-With national, state and local parks, Prince William & Manassas are known as the outdoor capital of the greater Washington, D.C. region.
+With national, state and local parks, Prince William is known as the outdoor capital of the greater Washington, D.C. region.
 Explore parks where history and nature unite and allow visitors to not only enjoy pristine scenery but connect with the places and events that shaped our nation’s history.

 Day One: Take a ride down the Occoquan River aboard a Miss Rivershore boat.
 Learn the history of the area while watching for Eagles, herons and other wildlife.
 Tours are offered weekends or weekdays by appointment.
 After your boat ride, explore the Occoquan Bay National Wildlife Refuge.
 Situated at the confluence of the Potomac and Occoquan rivers, the refuge is home to 200-plus species of birds, 600 species of plants and 65 species of butterflies.
 Connect with history and nature at Rippon Lodge.
 The 43-acre site includes one of the oldest homes in Prince William County, formal gardens and walking trails that provide stunning views of the Potomac River.
 Continue your outdoor adventure with a meal on the deck of Madigan’s Waterfront.
 There, enjoy stunning views of the Occoquan River and some of the freshest seafood in the area.